galsegal/galsegal.github.com/_posts/2013-06-21-better-searches-in-logentries.md

 For example, consider a log line like this one:

 	2013-06-21 09:31:30 [Stock] username=john action=buy stockName=goog sucess=true

 This is all fair and square, and it gives me great visibility and search capabilities, but sometimes I need to see 2 searches at the same view.

 ##Introducing AND OR NOT Filters
-Though Regex supports AND OR NOT filters, I couldn't wrap my head around it and make it work on LogEntries.
-Now we can and using it is straightforward:
+Though Regex supports AND OR NOT filters, I couldn't wrap my head around it and make it work easily on LogEntries.
+Now we can easily use AND, OR, and NOT when searching in Logentries:
-Lets say you follow the patterns above and want to search for search-term A and B (**Make sure the conditions are capitalized.**):
+Lets say you want to search for search-term A and B (**Make sure the conditions are capitalized.**):

 	[A] AND [B]